CSA-RH/rosa-hcp-fast-deploy/README.md

 Since the AWS CLI will now remember your credentials, no further input or action is required until the ROSA **HPC** cluster installation is complete.

 #### Log Files
-During the **HCP** implementation phase a LOG file is created in the same folder as the shell script so you can follow all the intermediate steps.
+During the **HCP** cluster implementation phase a LOG file is created in the same folder as the shell script so you can follow all the intermediate steps.

 Here is an example:
 ```